AllenAJ/RACE-THE-SUN/README.md

 # RACE-THE-SUN
 A game made using Adobe Flash CC.
-Includes database and multiplayer management usung PLAYER.IO
+Includes database and multiplayer management using PLAYER.IO

 # LOADING SCREEN (Facebook API used).